caltechlibrary/baler/README.md

 ## Introduction

 The URLs of hyperlinks inside Markdown files may be invalid for any number of reasons: there might be typographical errors, or the destinations might disappear over time, or other reasons.
 Manually testing the validity of links on a regular basis is laborious and error-prone.
-This is clearly a case where automation is best.
-That's where Baler comes in.
+This is clearly a situation where automation helps, and that's where Baler comes in.

 Baler (<em><ins><b>Ba</b></ins>d <ins><b>l</b></ins>ink report<ins><b>er</b></ins></em>) is a [GitHub Action](https://docs.github.com/actions) for automatically testing the links inside Markdown files in your repository, and filing issue reports when problems are found.
-It is neither the first nor only GitHub Action for this purpose – so what sets Baler apart from the others?
+It's designed to run when changes are pushed to a repository as well as on a regular schedule; the latter helps detect when previously-valid links stop working because of [link rot](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0115253) or other problems.
+Though it’s not the only GitHub Action available for this purpose, some features set Baler apart from the others:

-* _Simplicity_: a single action for both testing files and opening an issue.
+* _Simplicity_: a single workflow handles both testing files and opening an issue.
-* _Smart issue handling_: before it opens a new issue, Baler looks at open issues in the repository and checks if any already reported the same URLs.
-If so, Baler doesn't open a new issue.
+* _Smart issue handling_: before it opens a new issue, Baler looks at open issues in the repository.
+If any already reported the same URLs, Baler doesn't open a new issue.
-* _Informative issue contents_: the issues opened by Baler not only list the URLs that failed; they also describe the reasons for the failures.
+* _Informative issue reports_: the issues opened by Baler not only list the URLs that failed; they also describe the reasons for the failures.
+* _Simple exclusion list_: fake URLs meant as examples, or real URLs that nevertheless fail when tested from GitHub’s cloud runners, can be skipped by adding them to a file in your repository.

+Baler lets you follow the old proverb [“make hay while the sun shines”](https://grammarist.com/make-hay/) – take advantage of opportunities (in this case, easy automated testing) when they’re available.

 ## Installation

 To use Baler, you need to create a GitHub Actions workflow file in your repository.
-Follow these simple steps.
+Follow these simple steps:

-### Add the workflow file to your repository

 1. In the main branch of your repository, create a `.github/workflows` directory if this directory does not already exist.
 2. In the `.github/workflows` directory, create a file named `bad-link-reporter.yml`.
-3. Copy and paste the [contents of `sample-workflow.yml`](https://raw.githubusercontent.com/caltechlibrary/baler/main/sample-workflow.yml) into the file:
+3. Copy and paste the [contents of `sample-workflow.yml`](https://raw.githubusercontent.com/caltechlibrary/baler/main/sample-workflow.yml) into your `bad-link-reporter.yml` file:

     ```yml
     # GitHub Actions workflow for Baler (BAd Link reportER) version 0.0.2.